 South Carolina's 10 Best Seafood Spots

 The line for the Shack's grilled, fried, or blackened seafood begins long before the 40-seat eatery opens for lunch or dinner.
-But it's worth the wait for the daily "Blackboard" special that features a choice of perfectly cooked fresh fish, including grouper, flounder, and snapper, served up with two sides such as collards, macaroni and cheese, cheese grits, and green beans.
+It's worth the wait for the daily "Blackboard" special that features a choice of perfectly cooked fresh fish, including grouper, flounder, and snapper.
+Fish is served with two sides: collards, macaroni and cheese, cheese grits, and green beans.

-Order: Hearty appetites should try the Shack Attack ($17), which combines a crab cake, tilapia, shrimp, scallops, and oysters on a giant paper platter.
+Order: Hearty appetites should try the Shack Attack Combo ($17.95 for lunch, $19.95 for dinner), which combines a crab cake, fish, shrimp, scallops, and oysters on a giant paper platter.
 Homemade tartar sauce is the traditional accompaniment, but we think the brandy-infused gator sauce makes an even better platter slather.
-6B Executive Park Road; seashackhhi.com or 843/785-2464

 Bluffton Family Seafood House

 Larry and Tina Toomer figured they wouldn't have to go far to get fresh fish and oysters—the couple also runs the Bluffton Oyster Company—so they opened this full-service restaurant in 2010.
-The dishes are unpretentious, but because the crabs, mussels, clams, and shrimp come mainly from the nearby May River, they need little in the way of adornment.
+The dishes are unpretentious, but because the crabs, mussels, clams, and shrimp come mainly from the nearby May River.
+They need little in the way of endorsement.

-Housed in a former gas station that was once the only place to get fresh water or make a phone call for 45 miles, Whaley's still serves as a popular gathering spot.
-But now locals and visitors come by for platters of fried mahi-mahi bites dipped in house-made Ranch-chipotle sauce, mussels spiked with garlic and white wine, and beers pulled from the original soda cooler.
+Housed in a former gas station that was once the only place to get fresh water or make a phone call for 45 miles, Whaley's is still a popular gathering spot.
+Locals and visitors come for their platters, known as the "home of the ugly fish."
+Entrees include fried mahi-mahi bites with honey mustard tartar sauce, stuffed shrimp with a lemon dipping sauce, and beers pulled from the original soda cooler.